jyotisubhra625/face-mask-detection/README.md

 ## Training Steps

-The model was trained for 20 epochs with a batch size of 32.
+The model was trained for 5 epochs .
 The training process is detailed in the `Face Mask Detection using CNN.ipynb` notebook.
 The training history (accuracy and loss) is plotted to visualize the model's performance over time.

 ## Results